Your Future is Our Future...

 A few additional tips are:

 • Ventilation- The hay needs to be able to breathe.
-Keep it off the ground and not stacked one on top of the other.
+Keep it off the ground and do not stack one on top of the other.

 • Pack Loosely- Don’t pack down the hay bales.
 Allow them to loosely sit by one another.

 • Keep A Close Eye- Don’t get it all set up and forget about it.
 Do routine checks on the hay and the area to make sure it is keeping dry.
+Regular monitoring will help you spot trouble from pests, moisture, or mold before it gets too serious.
 If you catch a problem early, you have the chance to rectify it.

 How Long Will Hay Bales Last?